APC to PDP: Follow Mantu’s example, confess your sins — Nigeria Today

 APC to PDP: Follow Mantu’s example, confess your sins

-The All Progressives Congress (APC) has advised the Peoples Democratic Party (PDP) to follow the example of one of its leaders and former Deputy Senate President, Sen. Ibrahim Mantu, and confess its sins against the country.
-Malam Bolaji Abudulahi, APC National Publicity Secretary, who made the call in a statement on Saturday in Abuja, said that the PDP should follow Mantu’s example instead of indulging in name calling.
+The All Progressives Congress (APC) has called on the opposition Peoples Democratic Party (PDP) to follow the example of one its leaders and former Deputy President of the Senate Ibrahim Mantu, and confess to their sins against the country instead of indulging in name calling.

+A statement issued on Saturday by the National Publicity Secretary of the ruling party, Bolaji Abdullahi, made available to BusinessDay at the weekend, said that the PDP, which was apparently burdened by guilty conscience, through its National Chairman, Uche Secondus, had last week apologised to the nation for the years of misrule that his party has brought to the country.

+The APC spokesman said his party had noted this apology but asked the PDP to go a step further and confess to their sins before restitution could be considered.

 Do you have something awesome to share with the world?
 Click here to share